jediiry/engineering-test/README.md

 Task 1 & 2 notes along with anything else you want to say can be placed in `NOTES.md`.

+Please note: During the technical interview, you will be asked to explain sections of this test, and may be asked to share your screen to demonstrate your code.

 ## Task 1 (15 minutes)

  - Review the `eurocamp_api` database and make notes on the current structure and state of the database.
 How would you improve it using relational database best practices?
 We're mainly interested in how you would improve the database theoretically